rust-lang/book/src/ch10-01-syntax.md

 }
 ```

-We've made the enum's name a bit long in order to drive the point home.
+We’ve made the enum’s name a bit long in order to drive the point home.
 With
 what we currently know how to do in Rust, we would have to write a unique type
 for every single kind of value we wanted to have either `Some` or `None` of.
 In
-other words, the idea of "an optional value" is a more abstract concept than one
+other words, the idea of “an optional value” is a more abstract concept than one
 specific type.
 We want it to work for any type at all.

 ### Removing Duplication by Extracting a Generic Data Type

-Let's see how to get from duplicated types to the generic type.
+Let’s see how to get from duplicated types to the generic type.
 Here are the
 definitions of our two enums side-by-side:

 ```text